Formatting instructions

 • 4 Discussion and overall conclusion

-You are advised to structure each experimental section (3.1, 3.2, etc) by introducing a hypothesis, describing your experimental design, reporting the results, and drawing a conclusion.
+You are advised to structure each experimental section (3.1, 3.2, etc) by introducing and motivating a hypothesis, describing your experimental design, reporting the results, and drawing a conclusion.
 You should aim to write up 3-4 experiments.
 You may be able to fit more in, but don’t forget you need to motivate each experiment and analyze the results.
 It’s fine to design your experiments based on the suggestions given in the instructions (e.g. gender, microphone type, amount of training data), but you may find there are more interesting things to explore.
 Experimental designs that allow you to draw conclusions across different experiments are not required, but they are definitely appreciated.

 Figure, graphs and tables